-bCourses homework (listening) has to be done and submit on bCourses.
+\bCourses homework (listening) has to be done and submitted on bCourses.

-Click the lesson number on the home page, and you will find the listening homework under "Assignments".
+Click the lesson number on the home page, and you will find the listening homework under "Assignments."

-Students should listen to the exercises and submit answers by 10:00 AM on the due date.
+Students should listen to the exercises and submit the answers by 8:00 AM on the due date.

-You can do the exercises as many times as you wish and submit by the due dates.
+You can do the exercises as many times as you wish before the due date and time.
 The highest score will be recorded as your final score.
 See the schedule for due dates.

-Students may listen to the Listening Exercises, dialogues, and vocabularies on the Berkeley Language Center website:
+\Students may listen to the Listening Exercises, dialogues, and vocabularies on the Berkeley Language Center website:

-- 1 Go to Berkeley Language Center (BLC) homepage, http://blc.berkeley.edu - 2 Choose Online Language Lessons from the menu. - 3 The login name and password are available from the instructor. ( - 4 Move the pointer to JAPANESE, then, click Elementary Japanese -Listening Exercises

-Note: There may be times when bCourses is inaccessible.
-Start your homework well before the due dates.
+- 1 Go to the Berkeley Language Center (BLC) homepage, http://blc.berkeley.edu - 2 Choose Online Language Lessons from the menu. - 3 The login name and password are available from the instructor. ()) - 4 Move the pointer to JAPANESE, then, click Elementary Japanese -Listening Exercises. - Note : There may be times when bCourses is inaccessible.
+Start your homework well before the due dates!